cozis/website-stuff/000_getting_started.md

 # Building web apps from scratch - Getting Started - Part 0

-I've always been fascinated by how web applications work.
-After spending the past few years diving how they are build, I thought it would be fun to share what I've learned!
-In this series of posts, we'll build a social network-like website from scratch.
-Think of it as a journey where we'll explore how all the pieces fit together.
-By the end, you'll have a fully functional website ready for real users!
+In the past few years, I had som fun studying how web apps are built from the ground up.
+It's been a great journey so I decided to share what I learned by making a series of posts showing how one can build a web app from scratch.
+We will build a simple social network featuring posting articles and following other users.
+If you follow along, by the end you'll have a fully functional website ready for real users!

 <br/>
 <br/>